The Biggest Video Games Releasing in May 2022

 Nintendo Switch Game Releases

-If you love to unwind to cozy amphibian-themed games, then Time on Frog Island should be the next title your play through.
+If you love to unwind to cozy amphibian-themed games, then Time on Frog Island should be the next title you playthrough.
 Complete missions, gather resources and build objects all while following your dog-sized tadpole around.
 Time on Frog Island launches on the Nintendo Switch, PS4, PS5 and Xbox One on May 27.

 Revel in your favorite Atari comfort game with Pac-Man Museum + which debuts on May 27.
 As a part of the launch-day special, you can get 5 special Gashapon Pac-Man figures that you can display in your virtual Pac-Man arcade.
 In addition to the Nintendo Switch, Pac-Man Museum + will also be available on the PS4 and PS5.